Adelaice7/color-match-api/README.md

 There are many smaller things that could use improving, or just a different approach.
 With little experience in such projects, I cannot guarantee it will be a flawless processing of items.

+For the database, I have a named, virtual volume storing the data.
+This can be changed to a directory on the host machine if you want access to the data directly.

 ## Instructions on running the application

 The application runs in Docker, using *docker-compose*.